Skip to main content

 Local government services impact every aspect of our community.
 From garbage collection to fire safety to ensuring that your drinking water is safe.

 Be the change you want to see in the world.
 Be the difference.
-The City of Salisbury provides excellent benefits, a sign-on bonus through 2022, and a progressive environment.
+The City of Salisbury provides excellent benefits, a sign-on bonuses, and a progressive environment.

 Join Team Salisbury!